greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 :   **BETWEEN** — The `BETWEEN` clause defines the first and last row of the window, using the current row as a reference point.
 First and last rows are expressed in terms of the number of rows preceding and following the current row, respectively.
 For example, `BETWEEN 3 PRECEDING AND 5 FOLLOWING` sets the window to start with the third row preceding the current row, and end with the fifth row following the current row.
 Use `BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING` to set the first and last rows in the window to be the first and last row in the partition, respectively.
 This is equivalent to the default behavior if no `ROWs`, `RANGE` or `GROUPS` clause is specified.

-:   XXX **FOLLOWING** — The `FOLLOWING` clause defines the last row of the window using the current row as a reference point.
+:   **FOLLOWING** — The `FOLLOWING` clause defines the last row of the window using the current row as a reference point.
 The last row is expressed in terms of the number of rows following the current row.
 For example, in the case of `ROWS` framing, `5 FOLLOWING` sets the window to end with the fifth row following the current row.
 In the case of `RANGE` framing, it sets the window to end with the last row whose ordering column value follows that of the current row by 5 in the given order.
 If the specified order is ascending by date, this will be the last row within 5 days after the current row.
 Use `UNBOUNDED FOLLOWING` to set the last row in the window to be the last row in the partition.

-:   XXX If you do not specify a `ROWS`, a `RANGE` or a `GROUPS` clause, the window bound starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with the current row (`CURRENT ROW`) if `ORDER BY` is used.
+:   If you do not specify a `ROWS`, a `RANGE` or a `GROUPS` clause, the window bound starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with the current row (`CURRENT ROW`) if `ORDER BY` is used.
 If an `ORDER BY` is not specified, the window starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with last row in the partition (`UNBOUNDED FOLLOWING`).

 :   The purpose of a `WINDOW` clause is to specify the behavior of window functions appearing in the query's [SELECT List](#selectlist) or [ORDER BY Clause](#orderbyclause).
 These functions can reference the `WINDOW` clause entries by name in their `OVER` clauses.
 A `WINDOW` clause entry does not have to be referenced anywhere, however; if it is not used in the query it is simply ignored.
 It is possible to use window functions without any `WINDOW` clause at all, since a window function call can specify its window definition directly in its `OVER` clause.
 However, the `WINDOW` clause saves typing when the same window definition is needed for more than one window function.